Go to the Nature Institute’s home page

 Recent work has revealed a surprisingly simple strategy for matching genes to only some regulatory elements, which involves the spatial organization and folding of chromosomes inside the nucleus.

 It would help if we could get clear about the fact that there are two profound, and profoundly different, descriptive challenges posed by a cell’s impressively coherent activities.
 One has to do with the underlying physical and chemical processes.
-The other concerns the coordination of those processes as an expression of the organism’s needs and interests, intentions and meanings — its whole way of being.
-Severe confusions arise when we say that science must concern itself only with the first challenge, while assuming that the second one, if it can even legitimately be named, is automatically taken care of by our answer to the first.
+The other concerns the coordination of those processes as an expression of the organism’s needs and interests, intentions and meanings — its entire qualitative way of being.
+Severe confusions arise when we say that science must concern itself only with the first challenge, while assuming that the second one, if it can even legitimately be referred to, is automatically taken care of by our answer to the first.

-But researchers never can wholly resist the urge to make sense of things.
+But, fortunately, researchers never can wholly resist the urge to make good sense of things.
 They seek an understanding of whatever issue they are working on by looking for the coherence and meaning of events.
 This is necessary in order to provide at least some minimal context for their physical analyses.
 And it is so natural that it easily occurs without any conscious effort.
 What then happens, and what so badly distorts the practice of biology, is that this recognized coherence and meaning must be forced into an explanatory mode based solely on physics and chemistry.
 The result is rarely pretty.

 Listen to how Dekker concludes his reflections about the puzzle of genes and the “hundreds of thousands” of regulatory elements they may or may not interact with: “Future studies will no doubt unveil how [certain chromosome domains] are established and how they insulate genes from the wrong crowd.”